-Unit 1 AP Theme Contemporary Life Topic The Challenges Young Adults Face in the 21st Century Overview of Unit Learners will investigate the products, practices and perspectives that affect their lives and those of their peers around the world specifically focusing on education and educational opportunities.
-Through this lens students will examine the social, political and/or economic implications and the social values, attitudes and expectations related to education in different cultures.
-Learners will explore initiatives that support education for all.
+Unit 2 AP Theme Contemporary life Topic The Challenges Young Adults Face in the 21st Century Overview of Unit Learners will investigate the products, practices and perspectives that affect their lives and those of their peers around the world specifically focusing on education and educational opportunities.
+Through this lens students will examine the social, political and economic implications and the social values, attitudes and expectations related to education in different cultures.
+Students will explore initiatives that support education for all.
 Essential Question How do our cultural products, practices and perspectives influence contemporary life?
-Unit Focus Learners will: identify cultural products that influence their lives. discuss the practices related to these products. analyze the cultural perspectives associated with the products and practices. compare and contrast products, practices and perspectives nationally and globally. identify the challenges that young adults confront. explore how young adults meet these challenges. describe the current status of education of young people around the world. identify and categorize economic, social and/or political reasons influencing educational opportunities for young adults. investigate social values, attitudes and expectations related to education. explore initiatives to support education for young people around the world.
+Unit Focus Learners will: identify cultural products that influence their lives. discuss the practices related to these products. analyze the cultural perspectives associated with the products and practices. compare and contrast products, practices and perspectives nationally and globally. identify the challenges that young adults confront. explore how young adults meet these challenges. describe the current status of education of young people around the world. identify and categorize economic, social and political reasons influencing educational opportunities for young adults. investigate social values, attitudes and expectations related to education. explore initiatives to support education for young people around the world.

-ACTFL World Readiness Standards For Learning Languages Emphasized in the Unit 1) Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written conversations to share information, reactions, feelings, and opinions.
-Unrehearsed Speaking Example: Learners will become young adults in the target culture and educational opportuni requirements for post-secondary education in their culture.
-Communication 2) Interpretive Communication Communicate Learners understand, interpret, and analyze who at is heard, read, or viewed on a variety of topics. effectively in more Listening Reading than one language in Example: Learners will read an authentic text Example: Learners will watch/listen to an audio order to function in a about the educational challenges that young about educational resources in various countries and variety of situations people face in various countries.
-They will demonstrate comprehension by identifying main and for multiple demonstrate comprehension by identifying main ideas and supporting details. purposes ideas, giving supporting details, and making inferences.
-3) Presentational communication Learners present information, concepts, ideas to inform, explain, persuade, and narrate on a variety of topics using appropriate media and adapting to various audiences of listeners, readers or viewers.
-Rehearsed Writing and Speaking Example: Learners will solicit aid from a nonprofit agency to improve the quality of education in less affluent areas.
-1) Relating Cultural Practices to Perspectives Learners use the language to investigate, explain , practices and perspectives of the cultures studied.
-2) Relating Cultural Products to Perspectives Cultures Learners use the language to investigate, explain, and reflect on the relationship between the Interact with cultural competence and Learners will demonstrate an understanding of the relationship between cultural practices and understanding perspectives of the culture and the cultural pro - re required to apply to post-secondary institutions, explore the process to be accepted to an institution n, and will demonstrate an understanding of the process.
+ACTF ACTFL World Readiness Standards For Learning Languages Emphasized in the Unit 1) Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written conversations to share information, reactions, feelings, and opinions.
+Unrehearsed Speaking Example: Learners will become young adults in the target culture and educational opportunities and the requirements for post-secondary education in their culture.
+Communication 2) Interpretive Communication Communicate Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics. effectively in more Listening Reading than one language in Example: Learners will read an authentic text Example: Learners will watch/listen to an audio order to function in a about the educational challenges that young people about educational resources in various countries variety of situations face in various countries.
+They will demonstrate and demonstrate comprehension by identifying and for multiple comprehension by identifying main ideas, giving main idea and supporting details. purposes supporting details, and making inferences.
+3) Presentational Communication Learners present information, concepts, ideas to inform, explain, persuade, and narrate on a variety of topics using appropriate media and adapting to various audiences of listeners, readers or viewers.
+Rehearsed Writing and Speaking Every least 1 segments will solicit aid from a nonnestit according to improve the quality of advection in less Example: Learners will solicit aid from a nonprofit agency to improve the quality of education in less affluent areas.
+1) Relating Cultural Practices to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the practices and perspectives of the cultures studied.
+Cultures 2) Relating Cultural Products to Perspectives Interact with cultural Learners use the language to investigate, explain, and reflect on the relationship between the competence and products and perspectives of the cultures studied. understanding Learners will demonstrate an understanding of the relationship between cultural practices and perspectives of the culture and the cultural products and perspectives of the culture.
+Example: Learners will identify documents that are required to apply to post-secondary institutions, explore the process to be accepted to an institution, and will demonstrate an understanding of the process.